DahamSathmina/Ai-ChatBot-ODS-VORTEX/README.md

 ![project-badge](https://img.shields.io/badge/project-AI--ChatBot--ODS--VORTEX-blue) ![license](https://img.shields.io/badge/license-GPL--3.0-red) ![python](https://img.shields.io/badge/python-3.10%2B-blue) ![node](https://img.shields.io/badge/node-18%2B-green)

 **Production-ready** AI Chatbot platform with a Python backend and a React + TypeScript (Vite) frontend.
 Designed for maintainability, observability, security, and horizontal scalability.

 ---
-Alert⚠️ : Additional things that you can include in this application have also been added.
+⚠️Alert : Additional things that you can include in this application have also been added.

 ## Table of Contents